KpwnZ/BottomToolBar-CustomModule/README.md

 Go to Settings -> BottomToolBar -> Advanced -> Edit extensions then add the extension to BottomToolBar.

 ## Changes log
-### Version 1.3
+### Version 1.3.0
-* Added support for expanding custom extension module view like iOS Control Center
+* Added support for expanding custom extension module view like iOS Control Center.
+This feature is only available with BottomToolBar full version 1.3.0.